camoa/adrupalcouple/modules/contrib/schemadotorg/modules/schemadotorg_additional_type/README.md

 Introduction
 ------------

-The **Schema.org Blueprints Subtype module** enhances the Schema.org additional type property to allow additional type specificity without having to create dedicated entity types for every appropriate Schema.org type.
+The **Schema.org Blueprints Additional Type module** enhances the Schema.org additional type property to allow additional type specificity without having to create dedicated entity types for every appropriate Schema.org type.

 For example, the sub types for <http://schema.org/Event> are mainly for adding a little extra specificity about an Event.
 Most event additional types do not need to